winniepukki/winniepukki/README.md

 Finally, free time – RawspberryPi 🍇!
 Console games - nah...
 I love 🖤 keeping my brain busy!
 Btw, do you play chess ♟?
 Try challenging! 😏

 ## 🖤 Goals
 Struggling with this part.
 I always have some in mind for my product, less often personally.
-That's why my number one goal is:
+That's why my number one goals are:
 - 👨🏻‍🎓 MSc in Software Engineering - Success isn’t solely defined by the amount you can gain, but also by the amount you can give back.
 I look forward to elevating my expertise and enabling me to contribute more to the industry
 - 🤖 Master Machine Learning and AI